paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 (1) is not funded in the budget of the President for that fiscal year as submitted to Congress pursuant to [section 1105(a) of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105/a&num=0&edition=prelim);

-(2) is necessary to fulfill a requirement associated with the mission of the Administration; and
+(2) is necessary to address a requirement associated with the mission of the Administration; and

 (3) would have been recommended for funding through the budget referred to in paragraph (1) by the Administrator—